FROM PLANS TO COMPLETION

 5. Start shopping and request a quote.

-- Contact us to arrange a face to face consultation or, request a quote via our online forms/email and don’t forget to provide all your research and prepared information to streamline the quote process.
+- Contact us to arrange a quote via our online forms/email and don’t forget to provide all your research and prepared information to streamline the quote process.

 - Quotes will vary depending on whether you want a DIY shed kit supply only, or supply, permits, concrete and build services, so, be sure to highlight this when requesting a quote.
 We encourage checking with your local council about the approvals process, including Planning Code, and the VBA regarding the difference between Owner Builder Permits and dealing with a Registered Building Practitioner prior to ordering your building.
 This is the best way to ensure you are across the varying process options, possible budget impacts, and to avoid any nasty surprises along the way.